jccarrillocodes/SimplelistKotling/README.md

 # SimplelistKotling
-An example of Android Paging Requests
+An example of how to use:

+* Paging
+* Dagger
+* Clean structure
+* SOLID principles